cloudprober/cloudprober/docs/content/docs/surfacers/cloudwatch.md

 ---

 Cloudprober can natively export metrics to AWS Cloudwatch using the cloudwatch [surfacer](/docs/surfacers/overview/).
-Adding the cloudwatch surfacer to cloudprover is as simple as adding the following stanza to the config:
+Adding the cloudwatch surfacer to cloudprober is as simple as adding the following stanza to the config:

 ```